 Edition: The

-See https://cybersecurity.att.com/pricing for more information about the features and support provided by each of the USM Anywhere editions.
+See the Affordable pricing to fit every budget page for more information about the features and support provided by each of the USM Anywhere editions.

 Note: While the direct integration with USM Anywhere is the easiest and most straightforward way to send messages to your Slack team from USM Anywhere, you can use the Amazon Simple Notification Service (SNS) messaging service as an alternative.

-In this case, you create the webhook in Slack and then set up the integration in the Lambda function that you created in Amazon Web Services (AWS) to support USM Anywhere messaging (see Sending Notifications Through Amazon SNSand Set Up a Slack Integration through Amazon SNS).
+In this case, you create the webhook in Slack and then set up the integration in the Lambda function that you created in Amazon Web Services (AWS) to support USM Anywhere messaging.
+See Sending Notifications Through Amazon SNS and Set Up a Slack Integration through Amazon SNS for more information.

-Slack provides a mechanism to create incoming webhooks as a way to post messages from external sources into Slack.
-They make use of normal HTTP requests with a JSON payload, which includes the message and some additional options.
+Slack provides a mechanism to create incoming webhooks to post messages from external sources into Slack.
+They use normal HTTP requests with a JSON payload, which includes the message and some additional options.
 You must first create this webhook for your Slack team to configure the integration with USM Anywhere.

 To create the incoming webhook for Slack